oxfordinternetinstitute/oxonfair/README.md

 ##### Support for user-specified performance and fairness measures

-As well as providing support for enforcing a wide range of performance and fairness measures, we allow users to define their own metrics and fairness measures.
+We allow users to define their own metrics and fairness measures. as well as providing support for enforcing a wide range of performance and fairness measures.

 For example, a custom implementation of recall can be defined as: